rod-trent/Copilot-for-Security/Prompts/Promptbooks/Log4j.md

 3. **Review Configuration Settings**:
    ```
-   Show configuration settings of Log4j on all affected systems to check for vulnerable patterns.
+   How do I show configuration settings of Log4j on all affected systems to check for vulnerable patterns?
    ```

 4. **Analyze Network Traffic**: